It encouraged me to do something no one had ever told me I could do.

 -2015-2016 High School Student

-In 2015-2016, the Foundation’s PATHWAY Program piloted the first in-school musicals theatre writing classes in two Los Angeles high schools – LAUSD’s Verdugo Hills High School and the charter school ILEAD in Van Nuys – and an after-school program at the Wallis Annenberg Center for the Performing Arts under the umbrella of GRoW.
+In 2015-2016, the Foundation’s PATHWAY Program piloted the first in-school musicals theatre show writing classes in Los Angeles high schools – LAUSD’s Verdugo Hills High School and the charter school ILEAD in Van Nuys – and an after-school program at the Wallis Annenberg Center for the Performing Arts under the umbrella of GRoW.

 Numerous studies show the strong positive correlation between students’ academic achievement, reading and math skills, attendance and higher SAT scores and their involvement in music or drama activities.
 Musicals offer both, plus arguably the most expressive art form – words.

 Bringing musical show writing classes to primarily minority high schools was a key goal of FNAM’s commitment to help underserved youth tell their stories to the rest of the world, to create, and to collaborate.
 A testament to its success, the following year the moving force behind the Pathway at Verdugo Hills, Principal Ed Trimis, took it to his new school VAPA, Legacy Southgate (98% minority students).
 In 2016-2017 FNAM became an LAUSD Community Arts Partner.

-The Foundation brought together some of the most innovative educators in the area to carve out a collaboration that offers students a full, progressive route from high school to community college to university and beyond.
+The Foundation brought together some of the most innovative educators in the area to carve out a collaboration that offers students a full, progressive route from high school to university and beyond.
 Some results: FNAM is a multi-year LAUSD community arts partner and the USC School of Dramatic Arts now offers a BFA in Contemporary Musical Theatre.

 Partnering in this landmark program are: the Los Angeles Unified School District (LAUSD), which has entered into a multi-year contract with FNAM to provide the first show writing curriculum ever offered in U.S. high schools; Santa Monica College will join The Pathway with the first community college program in the nation; and the USC School of Dramatic Arts is offering a new BFA in Contemporary Musical Theatre, the first university to offer show writing courses as part of the regular theater curriculum.